Know in one minute about lotus root

 Nutritional value of lotus root

-It contains good amounts of protein, amino acids, dietary fiber, starch, and vitamins C, B1, and B2.
+It contains good amounts of protein, amino acids, dietary fibre, starch, and vitamins C, B1, and B2.
 It also contains phenolic acid reported to be the highest in the roots among other parts of lotus.
 This phenolic acid is present in large amounts, even compared to that of green tea, and white and red grape seed extracts (2).

 |Compound||Amounts per 100 g.|